MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/powerbi-visualize.md

 * For the AVG aggregate function, Cosmos DB returns undefined as result set if any of the arguments in SUM are string, boolean, or null.
 The connector exposes a connection property to disable passing down the AVG aggregate function to Cosmos DB in case this default Cosmos DB behavior needs to be overridden.
 When AVG passdown is disabled, it isn't passed down to Cosmos DB, and the connector handles performing the AVG aggregation operation itself.
 For more information, go to "Enable AVERAGE function Passdown" in Advanced options.

-* Azure Cosmos DB Containers with large partition key are not currently supported in the Connector.
+* Azure Cosmos DB Containers with large partition key are not currently supported in the connector.

 * Aggregation passdown is disabled for the following syntax due to server limitations: